 The amount of young people not in employment, education or training (“NEET”) is a growing problem all over the EU.
 In 2015, 66 000 of 18–29 year olds were NEET youths in Finland.
-It is of utmost importance to find out more data about their situation and to pilot new ways to involve them in the society.
+It is of utmost importance to find more data about their situation and to pilot new ways to involve them in the society.

-Geographic area and target groups:
+Geographic area and target groups

-The main target audience are municipalities in Finland and other national and international actors (public sector, NGOs and private sector), interested in involving young people.
+The main target audiences are municipalities in Finland and other national and international actors (public sector, NGOs and private sector), interested in involving young people.
 The pilot is targeting the youth around the city of Turku.